prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: After

- - Then, later, when the "write" for "lwb 2" completes...
+- Now, lets say the "write" for "lwb 2" completes...

-    - The flush will be issued
+   - so the flush for "lwb 2" is issued.

- - Since "lwb 3" may have already completed it's IO...
+- Since "lwb 3" may have already completed it's write and flush...

    - it's possible for "lwb 2" and "lwb 3" to complete "simultaneously"

 ---